 Beijing food is famous for its diversity and style.
 Beijing cuisine is unique in China culture because foods from all parts of China can be found there, as well as a huge variety of Western foods.
-No other place in China has the diversity of cuisine that Beijing has.
+No other place in China has a diversity of cuisine that Beijing has.
 Besides food from other areas, Beijing has also been developing its own style of cuisine for almost 5,000 years and come up with some amazing local Beijing foods including the world famous Peking Roast Duck.
 Sampling Beijing food in your Beijing tours is like icing on the cake!

 Peking (Beijing) Roast Duck:

 Beijing Roast Duck (also called Peking Roast Duck) is the most famous of all of Beijing culinary dishes.
-With its tempting color, crispy skin, tender meat and the gorgeous appearance, Beijing Roast Duck is known as one of the best dishes in the world.
+With its tempting color, crispy skin, tender meat, and the gorgeous appearance, Beijing Roast Duck is known as one of the best dishes in the world.
 A tour to Beijing is not complete without trying this delicious dish.
 The most famous two Beijing Roast Duck restaurants are Quanjude and Bianyifang.
 Each has its own method for making Beijing Roast Duck.
 Quanjude roasts its ducks in an open oven.
-The duck is marinated in their special marinade, and hung in the oven over a wood fire, so the smoke from the fire can help flavor the meat.
-Date, or Pear wood is used, and it takes approximately 40 minutes for the duck to be fully roasted.
+The duck is marinated in their special marinade and hung in the oven over a wood fire, so the smoke from the fire can help flavor the meat.
+Date of Pear wood is used, and it takes approximately 40 minutes for the duck to be fully roasted.
 Bianyifang roasts its ducks in a closed oven which uses a straw fire.
 Before being put into the oven, the duck is filled with soup, so that the duck is roasted on the outside, and boiled on the inside, which adds a unique flavor to the duck.

 Manhan Quanxi (Manchurian Han Imperial Feast):

 One of the most formal and beautiful of all Beijing cuisines is the Manchurian and Han Imperial Feast.
 It is a very large banquet that came from the Qing Dynasty Imperial kitchens.
-Because it was originally intended for the Emperor, the food was not only wonderfully delicious, but exquisite in appearance.
+Because it was originally intended for the Emperor, the food was not only wonderfully delicious but exquisite in appearance.
 Many people who are fortunate to partake of this fantastic feast have difficulty eating the food because it is like destroying a beautiful work of art.
 The feast consists of 320 different dishes from the Manchurian and Han cultures.
 The meal is held for three whole days and encompasses six banquets.
 The most famous restaurant for eating the Manhan Quanxi Imperial Feast is the Fangshan Restaurant located in Beijing's Beihai Park.
 The restaurant was founded by former imperial chefs after The Qing Dynasty fell.
 They took the dishes formerly only eaten by emperors and offered them to the public.

 Peking (Beijing) Hot Pot (Beijing Huoguo):